dynatrace-partners/launch-ec2-easytravel-instance/README.md

     * Click on the ![](./images/preparation/manageEnvironments.png) to manage your environments

-    * Click on the environment name TechLab-Managed-Cluster-Automation
+    * Click on the environment name easyTravel

-    * Set the first 5 environment variables to your values.
+    * At a minimun you must set the accessKeyID & secretAccessKey environment variables to your values.
 Ensure to set both the initial and current values.
-For dtManaged it should look like 'xxxxxx.dynatrace-managed.com' do not include the 'https://'.
-Do not tough the 'installET' variable.
+Do not change the installET variable.
+Optionally you may also set your prefered region and if you want to auto-deploy the one agent you must also set dtURL & paasToken.
+For dtURL it should look like SaaS - \{your-environment-id\}.live.dynatrace.com or for Managed - \{your-domain\}/e/\{your-environment-id\} do not include the 'https://'.
+Do not touch the 'installET' variable.

     ![](./images/preparation/environmentVars.png)